Hot Tub Buying Guide

-Want to buy a relaxing hot tub to soothe away stress or ease those aches & pains?
+Are you looking to buy a hot tub to soothe away stress or ease those aches and pains?

 Where do you start?
 What features are important?
 What questions should you ask?
 Which hot tub is right for you?